Disaster Manual: Section 9 - Insurance Issues

 Return the check to the insurance company and ask that it be re-issued and provide them with proof that you have satisfied all your payments and that your loan is paid in full.

 This is called “force-placed” insurance.
-This is insurance that is placed when a property owner allows his own insurance to be cancelled, to lapse, or the mortgage company believes it is insufficient for the property and the property owner hasn’t bought any more insurance.
-It may be homeowner’s insurance or flood insurance and usually only covers the dwelling itself—no personal property (no contents).
-If you have this kind of insurance, you must make the claim; the mortgage company will not do it on your behalf.
+This happens when a property owner allows his/her own insurance to be cancelled, lapse, or if he/she has been notified by the mortgage company that the insurance is insufficient.
+The mortgage company then buys the insurance for the homeowner.
+Usually it covers only the dwelling—no personal property—and can be homeowner’s or flooding.
+If you have this kind of insurance and need to make an insurance claim, be aware that you must make the claim; the mortgage company will not do it on your behalf.
 If you are unsure if you have this kind of insurance, ask your mortgage company and get a copy of the policy.
 These policies are only to make repairs on the property; you cannot use them to pay off your mortgage.

 For more information on insurance questions or to make an insurance-related complaint, call the TDI Consumer Help Line at 1-800-252-3439.

 It would depend on the policy.
 Most renter’s policies provide coverage for lost, damaged, or stolen personal possessions only.
 They may provide coverage for someone else that might get injured in the apartment, which is called liability coverage.
-However, because you don’t own the property yourself, renter’s insurance will not cover the dwelling.
-Most covered losses include those from fire, theft, vandalism, and water leaks but NOT flood!
-If you want flood coverage, you must buy a separate policy.
+However, flood is not covered unless you buy a separate policy.

 To find out your coverage, read your policy or talk to your agent.